akcodes01/SD-Learner-Single-Domain-Learner-/README.md

 # 🎯 Research Objectives

-The SD-Learner project investigates modern learning strategies for graph-based biomedical applications with emphasis on:
+The SD-Learner project investigates modern learning strategies for graph-based biomedical applications and proposed a novel GNN-Based model (SD-Learner) for few shot learning in biomedical graph with emphasis on:

 - Few-Shot Learning
 - Meta-Learning